 The lake attracts the luminous for good reason; it is peaceful, private, and immensely beautiful.
 One of the features that make it so attractive is the African fish eagle, which cocks its head back before delivering its haunting call.
 The lake is also home to malachite kingfisher, goliath heron, and elegant yellow barked acacia trees.

 Oria’s family home, Sirocco House, is bordered by tall cypress and pepper trees, plus 3,000 acres, including waterfront.
 A few years ago Oria created the guest cottages known as Olerai House, and began to entertain visitors with gourmet picnics on Crescent Island, a wildlife sanctuary reached by boat.
 There are hikes to the Crater Lake rim, first class bird watching, horse back riding nearby.
 But what you really want to do with the Douglas-Hamiltons is talk about elephants, or better yet, go on one of their Elephant Watching safaris.

-I met Oria Douglas-Hamilton and her husband Iain in 1975 when promoting a documentary about their research on elephants.
-The two lived among the herds at Lake Manyara Park in Tanzania.
+I met Oria Douglas-Hamilton and her husband Iain in 1975 when promoting a documentary about their life among the herds at Lake Manyara Park in Tanzania.
 Iain’s method of naming individual elephants by ear tears, shape of tusks, and other identifying marks proved useful to one of his assistants, American Cynthia Moss, who went on to her own pivotal research.
-An Oxford graduate and son of the Duke of Hamilton, Iain served as a consultant on the IMAX film AFRICA’S ELEPHANT KINGDOM.
-The Douglas-Hamiltons were the first to establish that females, not males, were the leaders in elephant families, and to bring international attention to their diminishing numbers.
-Their role in the CITES ivory ban was key, and since 1993 their Save the Elephants research has focused on the herds in Samburu.
+An Oxford graduate, Iain received the coveted Indianapolis Prize for his efforts to protect elephants.
+Since 1993 his Save the Elephants initiative has focused on herds in Samburu.